 Dr. Jessica Roney, Professor of History at Temple University will discuss the Second Amendment and its roots during the American Revolution followed by a facilitated discussion.

-Jacob Charles, Executive Director of the Center for Firearms Law at Duke University will discuss changes in gun legislation since America’s founding followed by a facilitated discussion.
+Join us via Zoom on Wednesday, September 16th at 7 pm to hear an interview with Jacob Charles, Executive Director of the Center for Firearms at Duke University, exploring the changes in gun legislation since America’s founding to today.

 Considering Re-enactments: The Battle of Germantown in the Light of 21st–Century Gun Violence has been supported by The Pew Center for Arts & Heritage.